YouNow/younow.github.io/policy/en/terms.md

 6.3.
 You agree not to collect or harvest any personally identifiable information, including account names, from the Service, nor to use the communication systems provided by the Service for any commercial solicitation purposes.

+6.4.
+YouNow uses YouTube API services.
+By connecting a YouTube account, users agree to be bound by YouTube's Terms of Service (https://www.youtube.com/t/terms).

 **7. VIRTUAL CURRENCY/IN-SERVICE PURCHASES**

 7.1.
 At times, the Service will permit You to &quot;buy&quot; or &quot;purchase&quot;, or &quot;earn&quot; for use in the Service: (a) virtual currency, including but not limited to virtual bars (&quot; **Bars**&quot;); or (b) virtual in-service items, including but not limited to fan mail, visual gifts, thumbs up, tipping (together with virtual currency, &quot; **Virtual Items**&quot;).
 These real world terms, however, are only being used as shorthand.
 You do not in fact &quot;own&quot; the Virtual Items, and the amounts of any Virtual Item do not refer to any credit balance of real currency or its equivalent.
 Rather, YouNow grants You a limited license to use the Service, including software programs that include the use of these Virtual Items.